Applications for the 2021 NSW Health Aboriginal Nursing and Midwifery Cadetship Program open between 11 January 2021 to 31 January 2021.

 - a study allowance of $600 per fortnight while studying for 40 weeks

 - 12 weeks paid employment in a local public hospital or Justice Health facility

 - support from an Aboriginal mentor, cadet coordinator and additional clinical support.

-- an Aboriginal and/or Torres Strait Islander person
+- of Aboriginal and/or Torres Strait Islander descent

 - currently studying or about to study an undergraduate nursing or midwifery degree at university

 - a resident of NSW (or within 5km of the NSW border)

 As part of the application, applicants must complete an online application form and provide: